 Why do nutrition books and fitness coaches give cookie cutter meal plans anyway?
 Because almost every client demands it.
 The market demands it.
 If you put out a fat loss book with no meal plans in it, you get complaints from readers who say, “Where’s the meal plans?”
 People have been conditioned by the industry that a diet book is supposed to be more meal plans (and or recipes) than education.

 Furthermore, it’s human nature to want everything “done for you.”
 The average person doesn’t want to read 225 pages about nutrition education – they want to read 25 pages of nutrition science or theory and get 200 pages of meal plans and recipes.
 They don’t want to do the work of crunching numbers and creating a meal plan schedule themselves.
-It’s work!
+It seems like work to them.

 Unfortunately, this is one of the reasons many people struggle.
 “Done for you” is not educating you.